Ask questions about this school. Answers use aggregated data and are subject to error.

 What are your suggestions for the admissions office?

-Applicants commonly suggested that the admissions office should provide an e-submission option for applications and consider alternative payment methods, such as personal checks, instead of requiring money orders.
+Applicants commonly suggest that the admissions office should offer an e-submission option for applications and reconsider the requirement of a money order, allowing for more convenient methods of payment such as personal checks.

 The only thing I wish they would change, is the requirement of a money order.
 It would just be easier for me to send a personal check, but that's really it.